Henryonly/C_language_program--GENERATIVE_AI/README.md

 ## A Brief Introduction

-🥰We built an AI named Xiao Zhi mostly based on C language.Challenges are met because of low performance of IDE we used:BorlandC.To solve this problem,we created new methods to create conversations!🤯
+🥰We've built an AI named Xiao Zhi mostly based on C language.Challenges are met because of low performance of IDE we used:BorlandC.To solve this problem,we created new methods to create conversations!🤯

 Firstly we use MI to cut a sentence into pieces.The training data and training codes are kept in the folder \train.Most of our training data is from zhihu and ruozhiba.🤣Here's how it runs.